-Our research found that people are 7 times more likely to visit a nonprofit’s website in a search result then they are through social media.
+An internal research of 1,000 nonprofit websites found that people are 7 times more likely to visit a nonprofit’s website in a search result then they are through social media.

 On average, visits from social media represent 6.92% (65.33% of which is driven by Facebook) of all traffic to nonprofit websites compared to 47.09% from organic search.

 How To Develop A Digital Marketing Plan (That Works)